echo000/Vex/README.md

 Vex is an asset extractor for various titles running on the Void Engine.
 Supported games are Dishonored 2, Death of the Outsider (WIP) & Deathloop.

-This is currently a WIP - Currently supports extracting Models, Materials, Images and RawFiles.

 Animations are WIP - The module that extracts them is currently hidden and won't be released until it's in a more stable state.

 Note that a fresh build will not work due to the lack of animation module, you will need to comment out ExportVoidAnimation in VoidSupport.cs to get it to build.

 Death of the outsider support is WIP - Some assets fail to extract properly due to the compression format.

-Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, and would recommend using Cast.

 Press P to preview Models/Textures in the viewer.
 (Note that models can take a while to load if loading with textures due to needing to build the textures)